eightdot2/mac-defaults/README.md

 # dotfilage
-My own personal dotfiles, desktop defaults and various settings, ever evolving and pretty basic.
+My own personal dotfiles, desktop defaults and other settings.
+Quite basic, and ever evolving.